Scholars programs at Ohio State provide community and engagement opportunities for students with specific interests, experiences or goals.

 Ohio State Scholars Program

-The Ohio State Scholars Program offers students the chance to live and learn in a residence hall with students who share similar interests.
+The Ohio State Scholars Program offers students the opportunity to live and learn in 1 of 16 themed living-learning communities that bridge academics with experiences outside the classroom.
 Each Ohio State Scholars program is centered around a specific theme or area of study, but is open to students in any major.
-Prospective first-year students begin the application process by indicating their interest in Ohio State Scholars as part of their Columbus campus application by the regular decision deadline.
+Prospective first-year students are strongly encouraged to indicate their interest in Ohio State Scholars as part of their Common Application by the November 1 early action deadline.

 Kessler Scholars